jeremybytes/async-virtual-seminar-2025/Labs/Lab04/Lab04-Instructions.md

 }
 ```

+> Note: ```.ToString()``` is optional here, but it can help with readability.

 This appends multiple lines of text together into a StringBuilder.
 Then a single call to WriteLine outputs the final string.

-10. Re-build and re-run the application.
+9. Re-build and re-run the application.
 The output should be similar to the following:

 ```
 [1,2,3,4,5,6,7,8,9,10,11,12,13,14]